|Worth seeing:||as a finely executed and thrilling blend of talking heads, reconstruction and archive footage to tell an unbelievable real-life story|

 If it had happened in the present day, it will have been filmed on mobile phones, but taking place in the 1970s, this was obviously not a luxury afforded to the conspirators, so much of the tension of the preparation is told through reconstructions, with a present-day narration from Petit himself, interspersed with interviews with his accomplices.

-However, he had originally been planning to film his adventure, so to boost this production, he was able to provide 1970s footage of him putting together his team (like all the great caper movies) and practicing walking a wire in his garden.
+However, he had originally been planning to film his adventure, so to boost this production, he was able to provide 1970s footage of him putting together his team (like all the great caper movies) and practising walking a wire in his garden.

 And here’s one of the most unbelievable things about this clever piece of film-making – even though the whole story is being told by the modern-day Philippe Petit, you find yourself gripping the edge of your seat, as you watch the contemporary still photos of the final balancing act, wondering “Can he possibly survive this breath-taking endeavour?”